dreignier/playground-qZqn74B4/part15/statement.md

-You are now near the end of this playground.
-But the wild outside can be dangerous.
-So don't leave without a few tricks.
+You are now towards the end of this playground.
+However, the wild outside can be dangerous.
+So don't leave without a few tricks!

 # Test if an object is a promise

-If you really have to, this is how you can test if an object is a promise : `obj instanceof Promise`.
+If you *really* have to, this is how you can test if an object is a promise : `obj instanceof Promise`.
 The problem is that this test only works with a real `Promise` object.
 It will not work with the Q library or with an Angular promise.

 # `Promise.race`